Philip is a renowned Africa expert and author of many Bradt guidebooks to African destinations, including the guide to Tanzania.

 5/5

-Katavi has often been called one of Africa’s best kept secrets.
+Katavi National Park has often been called one of Africa’s best-kept secrets.
 But like all secrets, they get out eventually.
-Quite a few new lodges have opened here over the years and although still very remote, you won’t have the place to yourself...
+Several new lodges have opened here over the years and, although it’s still off the beaten track, you won’t...